hughrun/pocketsnack/README.md

 ### Settings

 You will need to copy settings-example.py to a new file called settings.py before you start.
-You can do this however you like, but from the command line you could use `cp settings-example.py settings.py`.
+You can do this however you like, but from the command line you could use `cp settings-example.py settings.py`, and then edit it with a text editor like `nano`.

 You can adjust most settings, but the defaults should be reasonable for most users.
+Check the comments in `settings.example.py` for an explanation of each setting.

 ### Creating a Pocket consumer key for your app
 1. Log in to Pocket in a web browser